 PROG 160 Systems Analysis & Design • 5 Cr.

 Examines the system-development cycle in depth.
 Topics include, problem identification, problem solving, and information-gathering techniques.
 Current structured tools are used to describe business rules and objects, data flow, data structures, and process flow and documentation.
 Creative problem solving and working in a team environment are stressed.
-Prerequisite: Placement by assessment into ENGL& 101, or completion of ENGL 092 or 093 with a C or better.
-PROG 109 with a C or better.
+Prerequisites: Placement by assessment into ENGL& 101, or completion of ENGL 092 or ENGL 093 with a C or better.
+PROG 109 or PROG 110 with a C or better.

 After completing this class, students should be able to: